EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop12-diy-intel-13gen-configuration-new.md

  Add to Bag  Add pre-order to bag

- Ships within 5 business days [30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders
+ Ships within 5 business days [Limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders

- Cancel your pre-order any time before shipment for a full refund [30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders
+ Cancel your pre-order any time before shipment for a full refund [Limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders